GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/supergluu.md

 This section of the docs explains how to enable and configure your Gluu Server to use Super Gluu for user authentication.
 Complete docs for Super Gluu, including a User Guide and Developer Guide, can be found on the [Super Gluu docs site](https://gluu.org/docs/supergluu).

 ### FIDO U2F
 During device enrollment, Super Gluu uses the Gluu Server's FIDO U2F endpoints to enroll a public key.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.
+Learn more about where Super Gluu entries are stored in LDAP, the Gluu Server FIDO discovery endpoint, and managing FIDO devices using SCIM in the Gluu Server [FIDO U2F docs](./U2F.md).

 ### Open source
 Super Gluu is based on the free open source [oxPush 3](https://github.com/GluuFederation/oxPush3) source code.